 This may sound cheesy, but negative thoughts can really inhibit our ability to try new things, contribute in groups, and build confidence in ourselves.
 Give it a shot, and if it doesn’t work for you, then try something else!

 The biggest part about being confident in yourself is allowing yourself to fail—because you probably won’t, and if you do you’ll always learn something from it.
-So, do some things that you’re not totally comfortable with, and over time your confidence in your ability to do those things will naturally increase.
+So, do things that you’re not totally comfortable with, and over time your confidence in your ability to do those things will naturally increase.
 The downside of trying something new is way smaller than the possible upside.

-Try speaking up in class a few times—the more you do it, the easier it’ll get and the more you’ll realize that it’s not such a big deal.
+Try speaking up in class a few times—because the more you do it, the easier it’ll get and the more you’ll realize that it’s not such a big deal.
 Another benefit of speaking up more is that it can really help your grades.

 If meeting new people isn’t your favourite thing to do, get yourself to talk to one or two new people the next time you’re at a party or out with friends.
 Small talk isn’t the most fun for some people, but the more you do it, the more natural it will feel—and you just might meet some cool people.

 Keep at it

 Over time, and with practice, you just might find yourself seeing your own value more naturally.
-If you’re an introvert you should know that you have some really valuable qualities that will help you succeed in whatever you want to do, but it’ll help if you’re able to show your confidence in those abilities first.
+If you’re an introvert, know that you have valuable qualities that will help you succeed in whatever you want to do—but it’ll help if you’re able to show your confidence in those abilities first.
 People will start to take notice.